 In addition, there is strong evidence that there has been a major increase in unauthorised secondary movements connected with irregular entry from Belarus.
 Germany has estimated that over 10 000 detections at the German border with Poland in recent months can be traced back in this way.
 The German Federal police and Polish police cooperate in patrolling the border area and performing checks to detect potential irregular migrants.
-Joint anti-smuggling actions are also ongoing under the Joint Investigative Cell in Vilnius where Lithuania, Poland, Germany and Finland exchange on smuggling activities and coordinate joint operational response.
-Sixteen smuggling cases have been tackled so far.
-The Investigative Cell will become an operational task force early December with other Member States invited to join.
+Joint anti-smuggling actions are also ongoing under the Joint Investigative Cell in Vilnius where Lithuania, Poland,

-To note that these may include multiple attempts to cross by the same individuals.
+3 To note that these may include multiple attempts to cross by the same individuals.